Associate Professor of Theology

 Biblical Studies/Christianity and Judaism in Antiquity

 History of Christianity

 Research and Teaching Interests

 Blake Leyerle's scholarly specialization lies in the social and cultural history of early Christianity.
-She has published on a wide range of social historical topics in the Journal of Early Christian Studies, Harvard Theological Review, the Journal of the American Academy of Religion, the Journal of Religion and various edited volumes.
+She has published on a wide range of topics in the Journal of Early Christian Studies, Harvard Theological Review, the Journal of Late Antiquity, the Journal of the American Academy of Religion, the Journal of Religion, the Archiv für Religionsgeschichte, the Journal of Early Christian History, and various edited volumes and handbooks.

 444 Malloy Hall